ibm-cloud-docs/watson-assistant/web-chat-security.md

 ### Allowing elements
 {: #web-chat-security-allow-elements}

-If your CSP uses a nonce to add elements, such as `<script>` and `<style>` tags, to an allowlist, do not use `unsafe-inline` to allow all such elements.
+If your CSP uses a nonce to add elements such as `<script>` and `<style>` tags to an allowlist, do not use `unsafe-inline` to allow all such elements.
 Instead, provide a nonce value to the web chat widget as a configuration option.
 The web chat will then set the nonce on any of the `<script>` and `<style>` elements that it generates dynamically.

 A CSP that passes a nonce to the web chat widget might look like this: